christianhaitian/EmulationStation-fcamod/README.md

 - In previous versions, if a xml element was unknown in the theme, nothing was loaded.

 **Optimizations & Fixes:**
-- Really faster loading time, using multithreading.
+- Faster loading time, using multithreading.
+- Optimized memory usage for files and gamelists.
 - The loading sequence displays a progress bar.
 - Reviewed SVG loading and size calculation mecanism.
 Previous versions unloaded/reloaded SVGs each time a new container needed to display it because of a size calculation problem.
 - Ability to disable "Preload UI" mecanism.
 This mecanism is used to preload the UI of gamelists of every system.
 Disable it adds a small lags when opening